 To connect the dots then, you’re probably wondering: If a single word makes that much difference, then what words should I be using?
 Which words and phrases convert?

-The science of copywriting, the psychology of headlines, and the art of CTAs has revealed quite a number of go-to moves for marketers looking to gain a linguistic edge in their words and pitches.
 I’ve enjoyed saving several lists of these so-called power words and pulling them out to use in a pinch.
-I’m happy to share my lists with you of the phrases and words that convert .
+I’m happy to share my lists with you of the phrases and words that convert.
 Do you have any power words that work magic for you?
 I’d love to hear about them in the comments.

 Research reveals how a single word makes all the difference

 You likely know inherently that specific words matter.
 You click on a headline because a single word strikes you.
 You click a signup button because a word creates an emotion.

 The research behind this power of words is incredibly deep.
 Researchers have found that the word you use to describe a car accident (“contacted” vs. “smashed”) paints the way eyewitnesses view the event.
 Another study found that simple stock names that are easier to pronounce lead to quicker gains post-IPO.

 Perhaps my favorite study is one shared by Brian Clark of Copyblogger.
 Social psychologist Ellen Langer tested the power of a single word in an experiment where she asked to cut in line at a copy machine.
 She tried three different ways of asking:

 “Excuse me, I have five pages.
 May I use the Xerox machine?” – 60% said OK

 “Excuse me, I have five pages.
 May I use the Xerox machine because I’m in a rush?” – 94% said OK